Can Your Dog Catch A Cold Or Get The Flu?

-As PetMD says, “a human cold can only affect humans.
-It cannot be transmitted to animals.”
+As PetMD says, a human cold cannot be transmitted to dogs.

 While we can’t pass our germs onto our precious pups, that doesn’t mean that dogs are exempt from getting a cold or the flu themselves.
 In fact, according to PetMD, “While there are differences in the types of viruses that infect humans versus dogs, the symptoms are basically the same: sneezing, coughing, runny or stuffy nose, watery eyes.”